EmmaSteinman/project3/src/userprog/lab2doc.md

 - `struct semaphore process_sema;`: a semaphore used by `process_wait()` to block a parent thread until its child is finished executing.
 - `struct thread_elem* element;`: the node associated with this thread in the `thread_list` list.
 - `struct semaphore exec_sema;`: a semaphore used to synchronize thread creation with `process_execute()`.
+- `struct list locks;`: a list of locks currently held by this thread.

+New fields in `lock` struct:
+- `struct list_elem elem;`: a list element that allows this lock to be added to a thread's `locks` list.

 Functions:
 - `struct thread* get_thread_all (tid_t tid)` in thread.c.
 Given a thread ID, searches the list of all threads and returns a pointer to the thread associated with that TID, if it exists.